What are social enterprises?

 We promote the development of social enterprise as a means of addressing entrenched social and environmental problems and delivering positive change to our communities and societies.

-Our work draws on UK and global experience and is delivered across 29 countries with local and international partners.
+Our work draws on UK and global experience and is delivered across more than 30 countries with local and international partners.
 Together, we:

 - provide social entrepreneurs with access to training, mentoring and funding opportunities

 - promote social enterprise education in schools and universities

 - convene policy dialogues, conduct research and organise study tours to share knowledge and best practice in creating an enabling environment for social enterprise

 - deliver international development actions that focus on social enterprise